ksmet1977/luxpy/README.md

 Local helper function that parses input parameters and makes them the target_shape for easy calculation

 ### cat.apply():
-Applies a von kries (independent rescaling of 'sensor sensitivity' = diag. tf.) to adapt from current adaptation conditions (1) to the new conditions (2).
+Calculate corresponding colors by applying a von Kries chromatic adaptation transform (CAT), i.e. independent rescaling of 'sensor sensitivity' to data to adapt from current adaptation conditions (1) to the new conditions (2).

 ## 7. colorappearancemodels.py (cam)